una-ui/una-ui/docs/content/3.components/select.md

 | `_selectItem.size`    | Set the item size.    |
 | `_selectTrigger.size` | Set the trigger size. |

-> 🚀 You can freely adjust the size of the slider using any size imaginable.
+> 🚀 You can freely adjust the size of the select using any size imaginable.
 No limits exist, and you aan use `breakpoints` such as `sm:sm, xs:lg` to change size based on screen size or `states` such as `hover:lg, focus:3xl` to change size based on input state and more.

 ::alert{type="info"}
-The `height` and `width` of the slider scale depends on the `slider-size`.
+The `height` and `width` of the select scale depends on the `select-size`.
 If you want to change the `height` and `width` simultaneously, you can always customize it using utility classes.
 ::

 :::CodeGroup